Test Code CTDC Connective Tissue Diseases Cascade, Serum

 Histidyl tRNA synthetase (JO1) |

-Idiopathic inflammatory myositis (commonly anti-synthetase syndrome) |
+Idiopathic inflammatory myositis (IIM), commonly associated with anti-synthetase syndrome |

 Centromere B |

-SSc (most commonly the limited cutaneous forms: LcSSc) |
+SSc (commonly limited cutaneous lcSSc) |

-In this testing cascade, serum is tested initially for the presence of antinuclear antibodies (ANA) and for cyclic citrullinated peptide (CCP) antibodies.
-The presence of CCP antibodies indicates a strong likelihood of rheumatoid arthritis (RA).(1) However, additional testing for rheumatoid factor, which is not included in the cascade, is important for optimal diagnosis as per the 2010 American College of Rheumatology/European League Against Rheumatism RA classification criteria.(2) The presence of ANA supports the possibility of a CTD, and the level of ANA is used to identify sera for second-order testing for antibodies to dsDNA and the other autoantigens.
-The decision threshold for performing second-order tests is based on empirical data derived from testing patients with varying levels of ANA and is chosen to minimize testing in situations in which positive results for dsDNA and other antibodies is very unlikely.(3) However, a negative ANA enzyme immunoassay result does not rule out a diagnosis of CTD as has been reported in a number of studies.
-Therefore, in patients with a strong clinical suspicion of CTD, testing for ANA by indirect immunofluorescence assay may be warranted.(4,5)
+In the Connective Tissue Cascade, serum is tested initially for the presence of ANA and for cyclic citrullinated peptide (CCP) antibodies using solid-phase immunoassays (SPAs).
+The presence of significantly elevated CCP antibodies is suggestive of RA or risk for developing disease in at-risk individuals.(5,6) However, additional testing for rheumatoid factor (RF) and inflammatory markers, which are not included in the cascade, are important for optimal diagnosis as per the 2010 American College of Rheumatology/European League Against Rheumatism RA classification criteria.(6) The presence of ANA detected with SPAs such as enzyme-linked immunosorbent assay maybe useful in identifying patients with specific CTD subsets (ANA-associated CTD), notably Sjogren’s syndrome, mixed connective tissue disease MCTD), systemic lupus erythematosus.(2,3) The CTD cascade employs a cut-off based on degree of ANA positivity to identify sera for second-order testing for first-line antibodies (dsDNA.
+SSA, SSB, Scl 70.
+Centromere B, U1RNP, Smith) and anti-CCP antibodies allowing for identification of the common autoantibodies in the classification criteria for RA, SLE and SSc.(6-8) The decision threshold for performing second-order tests is based on empirical data derived from testing patients with varying levels of ANA and is chosen to minimize testing in situations in which positive results for dsDNA and other antibodies is less likely.(9) However, a negative ANA enzyme immunoassay result does not rule out a diagnosis of CTD as has been reported in a number of studies.(reviewed in 3,10) Therefore, in patients with a strong clinical suspicion of CTD, testing for ANA using HEp-2 IFA may be warranted.(3,10)

 Interpretation